yarbework/yarbework/README.md

 - 👀 I’m interested in coding, solving problems
 - 🌱 I’m currently learning web development basics
 - 💞️ I’m looking to collaborate on software development
-- 📫 How to reach me Gmail:- yarbemohaz3517@gmail.com ,telegram:- t.me/yarbework
+- 📫 How to reach me Gmail:- yarbemohaz3517@gmail.com ,Telegram:- https://t.me/Yamezelka1

 <!---
 yarbework/yarbework is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.